Faculty Information for Fall Quarter 2023

 LATE ENROLLMENT ADJUSTMENT FORMS: Online forms are available from the Office of the Registrar for students whose enrollment is incomplete on the Add/Drop deadline.
 A fee is involved.
 These forms need to be processed through the CLA Advising Center and require instructor approval.

-For both types of withdrawal forms, the instructor of record provides a comment on the student attendance and academic performance.
-Please note that the instructor's signature is to attest to the comment provided; the instructor is not approving or denying the petition.
-The petition is approved/denied by the student's college.
-Typically this authority is delegated to the college's advising center and/or associate dean.
-The approving authority determines what meets the standard of "Serious and Compelling" and "Emergency," but faculty can provide input via their comment.
+The withdrawal form requests that the instructor of record provide a comment on the student's attendance and academic performance.
+Please note that the instructor's signature on this form is to attest to the comment provided; the instructor is not approving or denying the petition.
+The petition is approved/denied by the student's college, typically the associate dean.
 If CLA faculty have questions about withdrawals, please contact Associate Dean Kate Murphy (ksmurphy@calpoly.edu).

-[See Fall Final Exam Schedule for more information]
+[See Spring Final Exam Schedule for more information]

 If a synchronous final must be given, faculty can choose to give said final on the Saturday preceding finals week using a standard final exam time block (7:10-10:00 AM, 10:10-1:00 PM, 1:10-4:00 PM, or 4:10-7:00 PM) or in one of the 7:10-10:00 PM time slots M, T, W, or R of finals week.